bbauska/JS-Basics-Unlock/README.md

 current state in the session history stack with a new state, effectively allowing you to modify the current URL without reloading the page.

-\- \'window.onpopstate event: This event is fired when the active history entry changes, allowing developers to update page content dynamically when users navigate with the browser\'s back and forward buttons.
+&#45; &#39;window.onpopstate event: This event is fired when the active history entry changes, allowing developers to update page content dynamically when users navigate with the browser&#39;s back and forward buttons.

 These tools are especially useful in single-page applications where the